chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-04-23-double-pagination-in-eleventy/index.md

 ## Bonus: paginator component

 While we’re here, I might as well share the paginator “component” I built.
-It is a little more readable in Vento thanks to the JS syntax but I converted it to Nunjucks should you need it — thought it is BYOS (Bring Your Own Styles): that’s the fun part!
+It is a little more readable in Vento thanks to the JS syntax but I converted it to Nunjucks should you need it — though it is BYOS (Bring Your Own Styles): that’s the fun part!

 ```njk:paginator.njk{% raw %}
 {% set currentPage = pagination.pageNumber + 1 %}